codefuse-ai/Awesome-Code-LLM/README.md

 - "OmniACT: A Dataset and Benchmark for Enabling Multimodal Generalist Autonomous Agents for Desktop and Web", 2024-02, [[paper](https://arxiv.org/abs/2402.17553)]

 - "Design2Code: How Far Are We From Automating Front-End Engineering?", 2024-03, [[paper](https://arxiv.org/abs/2403.03163)]

+- "Unlocking the conversion of Web Screenshots into HTML Code with the WebSight Dataset", 2024-03, [[paper](https://arxiv.org/abs/2403.09029)]

 ### Decompilation